 If you’re experiencing morning sickness, your risk of dehydration is higher.
-To avoid dehydration, drink eight to 12 glasses of water daily.
-Fruits contain water and can help you stay hydrated.
+To avoid dehydration, drink 8 to 12 glasses of water daily.
+Because fruits contain water, they can help you stay hydrated.

-- avoid eating precut melons, or eat immediately after cutting
+- Avoid eating precut melons, or eat them immediately after cutting.

 - Store fresh fruit in the refrigerator, away from raw meat.

 Eating fruit during pregnancy helps ensure that you and your baby stay healthy and ready to take on the world.